Women in uniform, World War I edition

 In the spring of 1998, I joined the National Museum of American History as a curator of Armed Forces History.
 Shortly after I arrived, my new colleague, Margaret Vining, showed me a collection of uniforms that radically reshaped my ideas about military history in general and World War I in particular.
 The hundred or so uniforms in the extraordinary and unique Colonial Dames Collection of World War I Women’s Uniforms represented the participation of tens of thousands of American women in what was then called the Great War.

 The Colonial Dames Collection includes this uniform worn by an army contract surgeon.
 Women doctors were not allowed to join the Army Medical Corps.
-Only the Army Nurse Corps accepted women.
-But the army did issue contracts to a small number of female physicians, who remained civilians even though they worked in uniform.
+The army did issue contracts to a small number of female physicians, who remained civilians even though they worked in uniform.

 I was astonished.
 Although I’d been studying, teaching, and writing about American military history for forty years, and had also taught university courses in women’s history, I never realized how many thousands of American women had volunteered in World War I. The real surprise was that most of the uniforms were not military.
 They belonged to civilian relief and welfare organizations, like the Salvation Army, not to the armed forces.